wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

+#### Duties of mine operators in relation to training and supervision

+*   Heading: inserted, on 16 December 2013, by [section 8][241] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+##### 13AA Training and supervision of mine workers

+*   Every mine operator must take all practicable steps to ensure that every mine worker who does work of any kind, or uses plant of any kind, or deals with a substance of any kind, in a mining operation---

+    *   (a) has, or is so supervised by a person who has, such knowledge and experience of similar places, and work, plant, or substances of that kind, as to ensure that the mine worker's doing the work, using the plant, or dealing with the substance is not likely to cause harm to the mine worker or other people; and

+    *   (b) is adequately trained in the safe use of all plant, objects, substances, and protective clothing and equipment that the mine worker is or may be required to use or handle.

+    Section 13AA: inserted, on 16 December 2013, by [section 8][241] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 #### Duties of employers in relation to Police vetting of employees at limited child care centres

-*   Heading: inserted, on 21 December 2010, by [section 6][164] of the Health and Safety in Employment Amendment Act 2010 (2010 No 135).
+*   Heading: inserted, on 21 December 2010, by [section 6][242] of the Health and Safety in Employment Amendment Act 2010 (2010 No 135).

 ##### 13A Limited child care centre employees must be suitable

 *   A limited child care service provider must take all practicable steps to ensure every employee employed to care for children in a limited child care centre is suitable for that role.

-    Section 13A: inserted, on 21 December 2010, by [section 6][164] of the Health and Safety in Employment Amendment Act 2010 (2010 No 135).
+    Section 13A: inserted, on 21 December 2010, by [section 6][242] of the Health and Safety in Employment Amendment Act 2010 (2010 No 135).

 ##### 13B Police vetting of employees at limited child care centres